skipgu/past-exams/exams/DIT962/README.md

-# DIT962 - Datastrukturer
+# DIT962 - Datastrukturer | Data Structures
-Welcome to the DIT962 - Datastrukturer, where we've compiled past exams and student answers to assist in your preparation for this course.
+Welcome to the DIT962 - Datastrukturer | Data Structures, where we've compiled past exams and student answers to assist in your preparation for this course.

 Here’s what we have so far: